-It is our mission to provide quality services to students and the entire college community.
+It is our mission to provide quality services to students and the entire university community.

 The Office of Student Accounts is responsible for student billing and revenue collection.
 Student Accounts oversees monthly payment plans, discounts, deferred tuition payments, special programs, refunds, collection of past due student accounts and all departmental transactions.